Article 19 – UNCRPD

 Janet Charlesworth and her work ‘Article 19 UNCRPD’ also featured as part of the iconic Levy Fringe in 2020!

-We are currently in discussions with new project partners to develop with work further and welcome expressions of interest.
-Please contact email@example.com to learn more.
+We are currently in discussions with new project partners to develop the work further and welcome expressions of interest.
+Please contact firstname.lastname@example.org to learn more.

 Phil Breadney, Chrissy Carol Jones, Toby Taylor